-Any participant or potential participant who is dissatisfied with the handling or response to their grievance may appeal to the Health Care Services Agency Office of Homeless Care and Coordination, serving as the Management Entity for Coordinated Entry.
+Any participant or potential participant who is dissatisfied with the handling or response to their grievance may appeal to Alameda County Health's Housing and Homelessness Services, serving as the Management Entity for Coordinated Entry.

 Discrimination complaints can also be directed to the Department of Housing and Urban Development.